 - New or changing cough, along with hoarseness or shortness of breath or increased shortness of breath during exertion

 - Recurring episodes of lung infection, weight loss and swelling of the face or arms.

 There are various treatment options available (with different aims), which include: surgery, chemotherapy, radiotherapy and laser treatment.

 Those non-small cell lung cancers which are amenable to surgery are those where the cancer is confined to a lump in the lung or to the draining lymph nodes immediately next to the lump, but where the lymph nodes in the center of the chest are involved, it is usually considered not suitable for surgery alone.
 Investigations include chest X-rays and CT scans.
 Surgery may involve removal of the lung or part of the lung.
 For those cancers that spread to the center of the chest, a combined treatment approach may involve chemotherapy with radiotherapy and surgery.
 Patients who present with widespread disease or later develop widespread non-small cell lung cancer may undergo chemotherapy which improves the chances of survival

 Radiotherapy is used to alleviate the symptoms from the primary cancer or other sites of disease, such as the bone.

-Small cell lung cancer is primarily treated with chemotherapy.
+Small cell is primarily treated with chemotherapy.
 The best outcome is if the disease is confined to the chest, but chemotherapy is still used when the disease is widespread at presentation.
 Radiotherapy may be used to consolidate the local chest area or to prevent metastases occurring in the brain.
 Radiotherapy can also be used for palliation of painful localized areas, such as in the bone.